Bagenalstown: Places of interest

 Near Bagenalstown is Ballyloughan Castle, which comprises a twin-towered gatehouse and the hall and foundations of one of the corner towers of a large castle dating from about 1300.

 Ballymoon Castle is 3 km (2 mi) east of Bagenalstown, and is thought to date from the 13th century.

 One of the best views of Bagenalstown can be seen from the Leighlinbridge road.
-This view includes the spire of St Andrews Catholic Church and the tower of St Marys Church of Ireland Church.
+This view includes the spire of St Andrews Catholic Church and the tower of St Mary's Church of Ireland Church.
 St Andrews church was built in the 1820s on a site provided by the Newton family, successors of the Bagenals.

 Community groups

 The 1st Bagenalstown BP Scout Group was set up in 2009 and meets in the McGrath hall.
 Their activities include hiking, camping, kayaking and games.

 Bagenalstown hosts a floral festival every August.

 Sport

 Bagenalstown has had a long tradition in cricket.
 The Bagenalstown Cricket Club was first formed in 1843 by the local millers, and is still in use.
 The club's logo is a grinding wheel, which was used in early milling.
 Muine Bheag is the local GAA club, formed in 2018 after the amalgamation of three former clubs.

 There is a river-side outdoor swimming pool on the approach road to the town from Leighlinbridge.
 The McGrath complex offers sporting facilities such as hurling, cricket, soccer and Gaelic football fields, tennis courts, and pitch-and-putt courses.

 The racehorse Danoli, described in 1995 as "the most popular racehorse in Ireland" was trained near the town by Thomas Foley.